snipsco/snips-skill-neopixel/README.md

 ## Snips Skills Manager

-It is recommended that you use this skill with the [Snips Skills Manager](https://github.com/snipsco/snipsskills).
-Simply add the following section to your [Snipsfile](https://github.com/snipsco/snipsskills/wiki/The-Snipsfile):
+It is recommended that you use this skill with the [Snips Manager](https://github.com/snipsco/snipsmanager).
+Simply add the following section to your [Snipsfile](https://github.com/snipsco/snipsmanager/wiki/The-Snipsfile):

 ~~~yaml
 skills: